The Brexit Effect: How Global Mobility is Being Impacted in Europe and Beyond

 Brexit: An End to Unrestricted Movement

-The political machinations that led to the UK deciding to part ways with the EU, that is, Brexit, have been discussed far and wide and I will not be going over them.
-If you are looking to brush up on it, the NY Times and BBC have good summaries here and here, respectively.
-Relevant to this discussion is the fact that the British people have been promised that Brexit would mean an end to the EU’s famed free movement, that is, the right of people from mainland Europe to live and work in Britain.
+The political machinations that led to the UK deciding to part ways with the EU, Brexit, have been discussed far and wide, and I will not be going over them.
+If you want to brush up on it, the NY Times and BBC have good summaries here and here, respectively.
+Relevant to this discussion is that the British people have been promised that Brexit would end the EU’s famed free movement, that is, the right of mainland European people to live and work in Britain.
 This is a form of protectionism, the term mentioned earlier.
-Protectionism refers to the economic curtailing of foreign imports through tariffs, quotas, and other governmental policies.
-Cutting down on the import of foreign workers falls under it, in direct opposition to the free movement that made the EU a unique success story in world history.

-Fear-based Politics Is a Tool of Suppression
+Fear-based Politics Is a Tool for Suppression

 Echoes of Brexit Around the World